Students

 Faculty Committed to Your Success

-In the computer science master’s degree program, you will learn from industry leaders who actively contribute to your growth in the classroom and beyond.
-Our dedicated expert faculty will inspire you to explore your interests and challenge you to engineer solutions to emerging problems in the technology field.
+The program boasts industry-leading faculty who contribute to student growth in the classroom and beyond.
+Dedicated expert faculty inspire students to explore their interests and challenge them to engineer solutions to emerging problems in the technology field.

 Cohort Style

-The program provides a supportive and inclusive environment where you can forge lifelong friendships and expansive professional networks.
-Learning with your peers, you will build marketable teamwork, communication, and leadership skills.
+The program provides a supportive and inclusive environment where students can forge lifelong friendships and expansive professional networks.
+Learning with peers, students build marketable teamwork, communication, and leadership skills.

 Location Matters

-WWU is uniquely situated to position you for computer science career opportunities in major metropolitan areas without the stress and traffic of full-time city life.
+Western Washington University is uniquely situated to position students for computer science career opportunities in major metropolitan areas without the stress and traffic of full-time city life.

 Program Curriculum and Courses

-In WWU’s computer science master’s program, you will build high-level skills in operating systems, automata and formal language theory, algorithm analysis, and computer programming languages.
-In electives and research endeavors, you’ll hone your focus on the topics and experiences that will support your specific career goals.
+The program builds high-level skills in operating systems, automata and formal language theory, algorithm analysis, and computer programming languages.
+In electives and research endeavors, students hone their focus on topics and experiences that support their specific career goals.

 MS in Computer Science Career Opportunities

-A master’s degree in computer science opens doors to advanced career responsibilities and increased salaries—some roles averaging over $130,000 per year!
-WWU’s computer science graduates go on to thrive as programmers, administrators, developers, and researchers in both start-up and long-standing tech companies, advanced research laboratories and academia, and critical roles within local, regional, and federal governments.
+A master's degree in computer science opens doors to advanced career responsibilities and increased salaries.
+WWU's computer science graduates thrive as programmers, administrators, developers, and researchers in tech companies, research laboratories, academia, and government roles.

 Application Requirements

-• Bachelor’s degree: Applicants must have already completed a bachelor’s degree from a regionally accredited U.S. college or university, or an equivalent degree from a foreign university, before the term in which they intend to begin their WWU graduate program.
+• Bachelor's degree from a regionally accredited U.S. college or university, or an equivalent degree from a foreign university

-• English Language Proficiency: Applicants must obtain at least the minimum TOEFL (86 IBT) or IELTS (7.0) unless English is their native language.
+• English Language Proficiency: Minimum TOEFL (86 IBT) or IELTS (7.0) unless English is the native language

 Applying without a CS Background

-This program allows prospective students without a background in CS to apply.
-Accepted students will take a number of undergraduate classes to get them ready to take master’s-level classes.
-Acceptance is dependent on the space available in these undergraduate classes.
+Prospective students without a background in CS can apply.
+Accepted students will take undergraduate classes to prepare them for master's-level classes.
+Acceptance is dependent on space available in these undergraduate classes.

 Tuition and Cost

-WWU’s competitive tuition structure costs approximately $25,000 for in-state students and $47,000 for out-of-state students.
-Make your education more affordable by applying for financial aid, grants, private scholarships, and our prestigious teaching and research assistantships.
+The competitive tuition structure costs approximately $25,000 for in-state students and $47,000 for out-of-state students.
+Students can make their education more affordable by applying for financial aid, grants, private scholarships, and teaching and research assistantships.

 Additional Application Requirements